Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 If you're still thirsty for knowledge and want to see a slightly more complex example, check out [LtGt](https://github.com/Tyrrrz/LtGt/tree/csharp-sprache), an HTML processor (with CSS selectors!) that I've originally written using Sprache.

-Should you wish to learn more about parsing in general, I recommend reading ["Parsing in C#"](https://tomassetti.me/parsing-in-csharp), an article by Gabriele Tomassetti.
+Should you wish to learn more about parsing in general, I recommend reading [Parsing in C#](https://tomassetti.me/parsing-in-csharp), an article by Gabriele Tomassetti.

 There are also other monadic parser combinator libraries in .NET that you can check out, most notably [Superpower](https://github.com/datalust/superpower), [Pidgin](https://github.com/benjamin-hodgson/Pidgin), [Parsley](https://github.com/plioi/parsley), and [FParsec (F#)](https://github.com/stephan-tolksdorf/fparsec).

-This article is largely based on my talk from .NET Fest 2019, "Monadic parser combinators in C#".
+This article is largely based on my talk from .NET Fest 2019, Monadic parser combinators in C#.
 You can find the original presentation and full source code for the JSON parser [here](https://github.com/Tyrrrz/DotNetFest2019).